-Paragraph 50a section 3 Nos 1 to 4 AMG needs to be observed, which requires that pharmaceutical advertising describes the property of the pharmaceutical product objectively and without exaggeration and that it does not contain information (in writing or figuratively) that:
+Paragraph 50a section 3 Nos 1 to 4 AMG needs to be observed,

+which requires that pharmaceutical advertising describes the property of the pharmaceutical product objectively and without exaggeration and that it does not contain information (in writing or figuratively) that:

-- implies a property of the product exceeding its actual property; - gives the misleading impression that a result can be expected regularly; or - is not in accordance with the labelling, the user information or the SPC; whereby promotional claims complementing the information contained in the labelling, user information or SPC may be used if they are compatible with and confirming or clarifying that information.
+- implies a property of the product exceeding its actual property; - gives the misleading impression that a result can be expected regularly; or - is not in accordance with the labelling, user information or SPC; whereby promotional claims complementing the information contained in the labelling, user information or SPC may be used in promotion to specialist circles (but not to lay persons) if they are compatible with and confirming or clarifying that information.

-Section 50a paragraph 3 No 3 AMG has recently been amended and a new section 50a paragraph 4 AMG has been added following ECJ's decision C-249/09 (Novo Nordisk AS v Ravimiamet).
+Section 50a paragraph 3 No 3 AMG has been amended and a new section 50a paragraph 4 AMG has been added following ECJ's decision C-249/09 (Novo Nordisk AS vs Ravimiamet).
 Therefore, reference may (again) be made to studies which are not mentioned in the SPC as long as the requirements as set out above are met.